Life has its Challenges

 It got me thinking about myself at 12.
 Was I that anxious?
 Did I expect constant reassurance from my Mum, probably!
 Have we raised a technological generation that knows more about getting followers on Instagram than feeling confident talking to adults or shopping for food?

-Having a daughter is hard, I don’t know about you but I worry that she will grow into a world where she will meet a boy on Tinder, call it a relationship and spend years in therapy when she realises that it was just sex.
-I think we don’t worry about our sons so much (mine is a slight exception) but we see them as confident, secure, young men who we hope won’t end up on Tinder scouting for girls!
+Having a daughter is hard.
+I don’t know about you, but I worry that she will grow into a world where she will meet a boy on Tinder, call it a relationship and spend years in therapy when she realises that it was just sex.
+We don’t worry about our sons so much (mine is a slight exception), but we see them as confident, secure young men we hope won’t end up on Tinder scouting for girls!

 I want both children to grow up secure, confident, happy adults knowing that they have a strong and supportive family behind them.
 Then I worry that my daughter has grown up watching her younger brother always be ‘supported’ just that little bit more and wonder whether her insecurities have more to do with that than had she had a ‘normal’ sibling.

 The difference is that while I talked my Mum’s ears off about everything from boys to friends to life!
 My daughter remains a sensitive, closed off tweenager who feels that everyone is out to get her.
 But when do we worry that perhaps its more than just a passing comment?
 When I see her weigh herself every morning when she hides in her bedroom or worse still when I find her in the bath with slit wrists.

 So When Was the Last Time You Considered your Child’s Mental Health?